rogerthomas84/pico-w-crypto-price-pimoroni-unicorn/README.md

-Pico W crypto price with the Pimoroni Pico W.
+Show the price of crypto with Pico W and the Pimoroni Unicorn Pack!
 ====

 ![ETH-USDT Price](images/price-down.png "The price of ETH-USDT")